-decided to issue a transcript ruling because he deemed it his duty to do so, as a matter of the efficient administration of justice, "if I can give people a solid answer and let them move on more promptly."
-156
+Chancellor Strine began his transcript ruling by stating that he was "a bit of two minds about whether I should burden the world with an opinion on another hall of mirrors limited partnership agreement.163 The Chancellor stated that he decided to issue a transcript ruling because he deemed it his duty to do so, as a matter of the efficient administration of justice, "if I can give people a solid answer and let them move on more promptly."164

 Chancellor Strine stated that the limited partnership agreement imposed on the plaintiff "the burden not simply to prove unfairness but to prove bad faith of [the conflict] committee in the sense - and Vice Chancellor Parsons and Vice Chancellor Noble have opinions on this which I think are sound - that the committee consciously approved a transaction that it believed was unduly favorable to the parent at the expense of the interest the committee was charged to protect."
 Unlike the prior decisions, Chancellor Strine held that the plaintiff in El Paso Pipeline had pleaded facts "that suggest[] an inference of bad faith."
-158 wonderful space."159 These facts had "a close and inconvenient pleading stage nexus to the critical determination that this conflicts committee was supposed to make about an important conflict transaction," and the "absence of any candid dealing with them" created a permissible pleading stage inference.
-160
+166

-Chancellor Strine pointed to two particularized facts about the challenged sale of assets to the limited partnership: (i) "a contemporaneous transaction in the same asset space involving the parent, a transaction that the pricing terms of which create an inference of fairly gross price mismatching;" and (ii) the contemporaneous decision of the parent not to exercise "an option to buy into this
+Chancellor Strine pointed to two particularized facts about the challenged sale of assets to the limited partnership: (i) "a contemporaneous transaction in the same asset space involving the parent, a transaction that the pricing terms of which create an inference of fairly gross price mismatching;" and (ii) the contemporaneous decision of the parent not to exercise "an option to buy into this wonderful space."
+These facts had "a close and inconvenient pleading stage nexus to the critical determination that this conflicts committee was supposed to make about an important conflict transaction," and the "absence of any candid dealing with them" created a permissible pleading stage inference.
+168